alexzhuzhou/Daily-blog-2.0/README.md

 # Daily Blog 2.0

-A modern full-stack blogging platform where users can register, log in (with email or Google), and create, edit, and view blog posts.
-Built with Next.js (App Router), Node.js, Express, and MongoDB — fully deployed with Vercel and Render.
+A modern full-stack blogging platform where users can register, log in (with email), and create, edit, and view blog posts.
+Built with Next.js (App Router), Node.js, Express, and MongoDB, fully deployed with Vercel and Render.

 ---

 ##  Features

--  User Authentication (Email/Password)
+-  User Authentication (Email/Password) (Google AUTH in PROGRESS)

 -  JWT-based session handling
 -  Create, view, edit, and delete blog posts
 -  User-specific post feeds